top of page

 Educating Clergy & Laity

 Center leadership participates in the seminars.
 Pre- and post- evaluations are often used.
 Follow-up reports and conversations with sponsors and partners are encouraged.
-When funding is available, a follow-up seminar to update and reinforce learning, and to track how leaders have actually failed or succeeded in developing effective AIDS ministries is scheduled.
+When funding is available, a follow-up seminar to update and reinforce learning, and to track how leaders have actually failed or succeeded in developing effective HIV and AIDS ministries is scheduled.
 In lieu of a follow-up conference, written reports and correspondence is encouraged.

 Each seminar has its own story of success.
 For example, pastors and laity in the Kaaga Synod of the Methodist Church of Kenya are now deeply committed to an AIDS ministry.
-Led by their bishop and a director of AIDS ministries, each of the 20 key churches in this rural area has two volunteer community health workers, two peer youth advocates, and other volunteers engaged in education, prevention, care and treatment.
+Led by their bishop and a director of HIV and AIDS ministries, each of the 20 key churches in this rural area has two volunteer community health workers, two peer youth advocates, and other volunteers engaged in education, prevention, care and treatment.
 They have identified over 1,200 vulnerable children orphaned by AIDS, and now over 400 of these children are being cared for by guardians, grandparents, or others.
 The church pastor and laity oversee this community-based orphan program.
 Over 850 HIV-positive people have organized in these 20 church centers, and meet regularly for support.
 Economic empowerment programs have been developed by church leadership to assist these persons.
-Muslims and Christians of all denominations are welcomed and served.
+People of all religions and denominations are welcomed and served.
 One HIV-positive man commented, "Now I know what Methodism means--love in action!"
 Others have reported that "stigma has been reduced in our rural community because the church welcomes and includes everyone."